-- Maximum Startup Volume: This feature adjusts the maximum volume of the infotainment system when you start the vehicle.
-Use the controls on the infotainment display to set the desired startup volume. - Audible Touch Feedback: This setting determines if sounds play when you touch the infotainment display or press any infotainment control on the center stack.
-This feature can be turned off or on.
+- Maximum Startup Volume: This setting adjusts the maximum volume of the infotainment system when you start the vehicle.
+Use the controls on the infotainment display to set the desired startup volume. - Audbile Touch Feedback: This setting determines if sounds play when you touch the infotainment display or press any infotainment control on the center stack.